jluningp/sml-style-check/README.md

 # SML Style Checker
 An easy-to-extend style checker for Standard ML.
-This checker works specifically with Standard ML of New Jersey (SML/NJ), since it makes use of it's Visible Compiler feature for parsing.
+This checker works specifically with Standard ML of New Jersey (SML/NJ), since it makes use of its Visible Compiler feature for parsing.

 ## Usage